Skip to main content

 That's it.
 That's the entire engine.

-Here's a misconception that traps nearly every beginner: indicators cause price to move.
+A misconception traps nearly every beginner: indicators cause price to move.
 They don't.
 Your RSI didn't move price.
 Your MACD crossover didn't move price.
 A real human (or algorithm acting on real orders) decided to buy or sell with enough size to push price past the available orders at the current level.
 Indicators are math applied after the fact.
 They describe what already happened.
-They don't cause anything.

 This feels counterintuitive because indicators visually align with past moves, creating an illusion of causation.
 When RSI hits 70 and price reverses, it looks causal.
 But the RSI hit 70 because price already moved up aggressively.
-The indicator was describing the move, not creating it.
-Confusing description with causation is one of the most expensive mistakes a new trader can make.
+Confusing description with causation burns through accounts fast.

 Fair Value: The Price That Keeps Pulling You Back

-You've probably noticed that price doesn't just run in one direction forever.
+Price doesn't run in one direction forever.
 It pushes up, pulls back, pushes up again, pulls back.
 There's a gravitational center that price keeps orbiting.

 Go back to the sneaker marketplace.
 If that limited release has been trading at $320 all week, that's the fair value.
 A seller listing at $500 won't find a buyer.
 A buyer bidding $150 won't find a seller.
 The market has settled on $320 as the price that clears supply and demand.
 But when a celebrity is photographed wearing the shoe?
 Fair value jumps to $400 overnight because demand just spiked while supply didn't change.